 Top Summer Blockbusters

 Top Summer Blockbusters of All-Time: These are the top 25 Summer Blockbusters, according to their total US domestic gross revenue rankings, to fairly accurately show which films have been the largest blockbusters during the summer months.
-All of the films in the top 25 earned over $300 million, opened in the summer, and were within the last three decades.
+All of the films in the top 25 earned over $300 million, opened in the summer, and were since 1980.
 The Summer Season was measured from the first Friday in May through Labor Day Weekend.

 A short summary description